-Some of us react.
-We take action determined by the external stimulus and the emotions it evokes.
+We take action determined by the external stimulus, and the emotions it evokes.
 Often, that leads to merely getting rid of, or relief from the stressful stimulus.

 Bonus: we generate far less stress!

-Try using the “Eisenhower Matrix” to determine how you want to respond to what happens.
+Try using the “Eisenhower Matrix” to determine how you want to deal with what happens.

 The matrix is a simple time and priority management tool.
 Former US President Dwight D. Eisenhower used it to determine what actions were important, rather than merely urgent.

-When we react, we tend to focus on the “urgent and important” field, on things that we have to deal with immediately.
-If we do this too much, we’ll never get any of the “important, but not urgent” stuff done.
-This is the rich, juicy stuff we want to do but don’t, because we’re too busy reacting to urgent but not important stuff.
+Focusing on such things prevents us from doing both “urgent and important” tasks, and the “important, but not urgent” stuff—the rich, juicy stuff we want to do but don’t, because we’re too busy reacting to urgent but not important stuff.

-So, before you take action on a task, or external stimulus, ask yourself these questions:
+So, before taking action on a task, or external stimulus, ask yourself these questions:

-- How will I stop reacting to urgent but unimportant tasks?
+- How will I stop wasting time on urgent but unimportant tasks?

-- When will I deal with the things that are important andurgent?
+- How will I deal with things that are important andurgent?

-- When will I deal with the things that are important, but not urgent?
+- How will I deal with te things that are important, but not urgent?

-- When will I take the time to deal with important tasks before they become urgent?
+- How will I take the time to deal with important tasks before they become urgent?

 Decide when to do important things — then do them, or schedule time to do them.

 Doing so will turbocharge your effectiveness.
 And lower your stress levels.
 Win-win.